Chess Records: How Two Polish Brothers Made Music History

-The urge to earn more and more might have pushed the brothers to make some controversial decisions.
+The urge to earn more and more may have pushed the brothers to make some controversial decisions.
 For example, instead of paying them royalties, they’d buy their artists Cadillacs or take care of their bills.
 Because of such things, Chess Records eventually had numerous legal issues with its roster of musicians.
 Nevertheless, it is undisputed that the Polish duo formed many meaningful relationships with the musicians they worked with, not only as business associates, but also as friends.

 Blues all the time

 The brothers' two-storey building at 2120 South Michigan Avenue, which from 1957 onwards was their headquarters and a recording studio, is today a Chicago landmark.
 It houses the non-profit Willie Dixon's Blues Heaven Foundation, which re-opened the studio in the 1990s.
-The Chess Records story also inspired two recent feature films, Cadillac Records and Who Do You Love, and the label’s classic recordings are still issued today, adored by millions across the globe.
+The Chess Records story also inspired two 2008 feature films, Cadillac Records and Who Do You Love, and the label’s classic recordings are still issued today, adored by millions across the globe.
 In 1995, the Chess Brothers became part of the Blues Hall of Fame.

 We came from Poland in 1928.
 That was blues all the time.

 rhythm & blues

 Written by Marek Kępa, 2016; updated by LD, Jul 2019